-14.7.2 FlexRay Trigger
+16.7.2 FlexRay Trigger

-Click Trigger Setting in the FlexRay trigger dialog box to set the trigger conditions:
+Touch Trigger Setting in the FlexRay trigger dialog box to set the trigger conditions:

-- TSS -- The oscilloscope triggers on the transmission start sequence. - Frame -- The oscilloscope triggers on the frame. - ✓ Set Frame header indicators: Payload preamble indicator, null frame indicator, sync frame indicator, startup frame indicator. - ✓ Click ID to set the frame ID by the mouse wheel or virtual keypad.
-The range of ID is 0x000 to 0x7ff. - ✓ Click Compare Type to select "=", ">" or "<".
-When setting the Compare Type as "=", the repetition factor is also required.
+• TSS- The oscilloscope triggers on the transmission start sequence.

+- Frame- The oscilloscope triggers on the frame. - ✓ Set Frame header indicators: Payload preamble indicator, null frame indicator, sync frame indicator, startup frame indicator. - ✓ Touch ID to set the frame ID by the universal knob or virtual keypad.

-- ✓ Click Cycle to set the cycle count by the mouse wheel or virtual keypad.
-The range of data values is 0 to 63. - Symbol -- The oscilloscope triggers on CAS/MTS (Conflict Avoidance Symbol/ Media access Test Symbol) or WUS (Wake-up Symbol) - Errors -- The oscilloscope will trigger when a data error happens, including errors on FSS, BSS, FES, Header CRC, and Frame CRC.
+The range of ID is 0x000 to 0x7ff. - ✓ Touch Compare Type to select "=", ">" or "<".
+When setting the Compare Type as "=", the repetition factor is also required. - ✓ Touch Cycle to set the cycle count by the universal knob or virtual keypad.
+The range of data values is 0 to 63. - Symbol- The oscilloscope triggers on CAS/MTS (Conflict Avoidance Symbol/ Media access Test Symbol) or WUS (Wake-up Symbol) - Errors The oscilloscope will trigger when a data error happens, including errors on FSS, BSS, FES, Header CRC, and Frame CRC.

-14.7.3 FlexRay Serial Decode
+16.7.3 FlexRay Serial Decode